How To Register a Home Business

 Uncle Sam wants a piece of your new business action too.
 All businesses are required to pay federal, state, and local taxes, regardless of business structure.
 As a sole proprietor or a disregarded-entity LLC, you can file a schedule C using your social security number.
 However, there are benefits to getting a Federal Employer Identification Number, even if you don't have employees.
 One is to have your business have it's own Federal number, thereby protecting your social security number.

 Getting a tax ID number (Federal Employer Identification Number or FEIN) is easy and free.
-Another great resource provided by the Small Business Association: Guide to the Employer Identification Number.

-How to Register Your Business With Your Local Zoning Agency:
+How to Register Your Business With Your Local Zoning Agency

 This is a step many would-be home business owners skip, especially if they're working digitally.
 However, not checking with your local government zoning office about home business rules could lead to penalties and closure of your business.

-Zoning laws are determined by your city or county government and are designed to keep areas for specific purposes.
+Zoning laws are determined by your city or county government and are designed to limit areas for specific purposes.
 Most residential areas have zoning restrictions for business to maintain the quiet and aesthetics of the neighborhood.
 If your business won't impact the neighborhood, odds are you can get a waiver.
 Here are some of the issues zoning seeks to control in residential areas:

 - Physical Changes/Visibility - Does your business require modifications for your home?
 Are you going to hang a neon sign in your window?